tfkq/HelloWorld/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the IronAvantgarde Publishing & Napalm Records License - see the [License](https://napalmrecords.com/) file for details.

 ---